 “Mark Spash is a wise head of team”

-Mark has a wealth of experience advising individuals, families and trustees on a wide range of complex tax and succession planning issues both onshore and offshore.
+Mark is the Regional Senior Partner for the firm's London office.
+He has a wealth of experience advising individuals, families and trustees on a wide range of complex tax and succession planning issues both onshore and offshore.

 Main areas of practice

 Mark advises on a wide range of private client law matters and with particular emphasis on Inheritance Tax and estate planning for domestic and international HNWIs.
 Mark’s experience encompasses trust & estate administration as well as advising on ATED and CGT related issues in relation to property investment and acquisition.

 Mark provides a bespoke and holistic service to his clients – often including generations of families, as well as private individuals, trustees and estates.

 Mark delivers timely, commercial and workable solutions, with an emphasis on saving his clients money and always with an emphasis on discretion and confidentiality.

 - Advising on the re-structuring of a client’s family office

 - Advising on the structuring of International assets

 - Advising on trust re-structuring

 - Advising on a complex UK estate including succession planning for a non-domiciled extended family incorporating ATED related property restructuring